lothronx/cm2020-companion.ai/client/public/README.md

 ### Chat Page
 <img src="chat.jpeg" width="100%" height="auto">

+Only logged in users can access the chat page.
+If you have not logged in, you will be auto redirected to the login page.

 On the chat page, you can chat with our ai.companion, receive kind and friendly responses, and see the emotion of the text you just submitted.

 When you first open the chat page, you will see a welcome message from our ai.companion.
 If you are a returning user, you will also see all your previous conversations with our ai.companion.
 Chat history is stored in our secure database.